mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Case number-based searches typically provide straightforward results as numbers are typically unique to most records.
 In addition to providing a case number for this search, requesters may also be required to provide information regarding the approximate date the case was filed and/or heard.

 In addition to the above, some, but not all of Mississippi trial courts and court clerks maintain independent websites and online repositories with which records can be retrieved.
-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating as a private entity independent of any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile